russellf9/f9-angular-scrabble/README.md

 ```

-Other dependancies, I'm assuming Xcode is required.
+Other dependencies, I'm assuming Xcode is required.

 ## Cordova